-Timothy Madden was accused of raping and murdering 7-year-old Gabbi Doolin during a little league football game in Scottsville, Kentucky, on November 14, 2015, during her brother’s little league football game.
+Timothy Madden was accused of raping and murdering 7-year-old Gabbi Doolin during a little league football game in Scottsville, Kentucky, on November 14, 2015.
 Timothy was arrested on November 20, and says he is innocent.
 The commonwealth is seeking the death penalty.

 According to reports, there is DNA evidence linking Timothy to the crime, however no details are available, and an anonymous report suggests the DNA may not in fact have matched, and KSP was under “undue pressure to find a suspect” and “may have rushed to judgement”:

 Timothy appears to be an unlikely suspect, being married with five children, and had been caring for his wife who has a serious illness.
 In an interview he says the charges are bogus and he was accused on the basis of gossip.
 He says his young daughter knew Gabbi, he was at the game, and “my son was playing football, and my little daughter was there with us too”.